Updated on 8/10/2021

 - Violent behavior

-Although aversion therapy can be used to help eliminate almost any type of undesirable behavior, this treatment method is more commonly applied at drug and alcohol rehabilitation programs.
+Although aversion therapy can be used to help eliminate almost any type of undesirable behavior and assist behavior modification, this treatment method is more commonly applied at drug and alcohol rehabilitation programs.

 In some cultures, religions, and other groups where homosexuality is considered immoral or unacceptable, aversion therapy had often been used to form an aversion towards these desires and ‘convert’ the client to heterosexuality.
 However, the use of aversion therapy with the aim of ‘treating’ homosexuality is considered unethical and has been labelled a violation by both the American Psychiatric Association and the American Psychological Association.

 How Does Aversion Therapy Work?

-During aversion therapy, the client may be asked to engage in the undesirable behavior while simultaneously being exposed to an unpleasant stimulus such as a bad taste, a foul smell, or even mild electric shocks.
+During aversive therapy, the client may be asked to engage in the undesirable habit or behavior while simultaneously being exposed to an unpleasant stimulus such as a bad taste, a foul smell, or even mild electric shocks.
 In some cases, the behavior doesn’t necessarily have to take place before the stimulus is applied.
 The therapist may have the client think of themselves engaging in the behavior while the stimulus is administered.

 For instance, aversion therapy for clients who wish to deal with alcohol addiction involves a prescription of specialty tryptophan metabolites, under the supervision of a of an in-person or online psychiatrist.
 When taken regularly, the metabolites prevent regular processing of alcohol within the body, causing a bout of digestive issues and other side effects.
 Similarly, individuals who constantly bite their nails may eventually drop the habit if they experience an awful taste from a topical formula applied to their nails.

 The entire process is done repeatedly over the course of several sessions, until the client eventually stops associating pleasure with the undesirable behavior and begins to associate it with the displeasing experience caused by the stimulus.